 Read More »The Globe-Show Low Highway: An Engineering Triumph

 The very first road in Arizona was established in 1846 by Capt.
 Philip St. George Cooke as he led the soldiers of the Mormon Battalion across southern Arizona.
-It was during the Mexican American War, and the battalion had been tasked to create a wagon road between Santa Fe and …
+It was during the Mexican-American War, and the battalion had been tasked with creating a wagon road between Santa Fe and San …

 Read More »Odd Fellows of Globe: Old Building, New Ideas